 Take Action Today!

-- Say hello, how are you today?
-Start a conversation about the weather/the neighbourhood cat/the traffic/an interest you have.
+- Say "Hello, how are you today?"
+By starting a conversation, you can help reduce social isolation in your community.
+Why not start a conversation about the weather/the neighbourhood cat/ the traffic/ an interest you have.

 - Check in on your neighbours, do they need a hand taking out the bins?
 Changing a light bulb?
 Borrowing your tools?
 Clearing the patio?
 Gardening?
 Re-potting plants?
 Some company over a cup of tea?